 Keep kids active

 A great way to do this is to exercise as a family.
 This is a great way to improve your health too - and what better incentive is there than your family’s wellbeing?
 Why not take regular bike rides, or play games in the garden.
 Getting into the great outdoors also has fantastic health benefits like cleaning out your lungs, improving your blood pressure and digestive system and strengthening your immune system.
 For days when wrapping up warm isn’t feasible, why not make the most of tech and take part in a Hiit session on Youtube?
-This year our fab team created some great activity sessions you’ll all love which you can find on our Youtube channel!
+Our fab team have created a number of activity sessions you’ll all love which you can find on our Youtube channel!

 Keep it clean

 We all know this one by now, hands, face, space is ingrained in our collective psyche!
 Regularly washing hands for 20 seconds helps to keep the bugs at bay.
 Make sure they use warm water and soap and wash their hands thoroughly throughout the day, and every time they touch a pet, the bin, handles or doors used by others or something dirty as well as if they sneeze or cough or blow their nose.
 It’s also important they wash their hands before meal times.